Skip to content

 Use this when you want fast iteration inside a single app without publishing packages.

-For shared integrations, publish the same shape as an npm package:
+For shared manifest-only integrations, publish the same shape as an npm package:

 my-junior-plugin/